MercutiosFolly/ahab/README.md

 ### msr-unknown-blob

 ### mke-config

+A tool which provides a general interface for updating various MKE configuration.
+Going to be on a case-by-case basis as most configurations are straightforward to configure out of the box.

+### msr-scan-all-tags

+A customer may need to trigger new scanning process (for example, if we drop the scanned_images/scanned_layers) for all tags.
+By default the API endpoint which does this only does it for repos where scanning has already been run/configured.
+For large installations it is impractical to set this up by hand.
+Only other ways to launch a scan are to click the UI button or repush all images (if scan on push is enabled).

 #### Overview

 This tool provides a wrapper for adjusting various configuration settings in MKE (via the API).
 Note that the config options